Lincoln McFayden: Career

 McFayden joined the youth academy of Preston North End in 2011, and after a decade playing for them transferred to Swansea City on 5 May 2021.
 He made his professional debut with Swansea City in a 3–0 EFL Cup win over Reading on 10 August 2021.

+In January 2024, McFayden joined Cymru Premier club Penybont on loan for the remainder of the season.
+Following the conclusion of the 2023–24 season, he returned to Swansea City where he was announced to be leaving upon the expiration of his contract.

+On 17 July 2024, McFayden joined National League side AFC Fylde on a one-year deal following a successful trial period.